-The background radiation level(s) will be established on-site from readings in the actual survey area.
+The background radiation level(s) will be established on-site from an unaffected area or from readings in the actual survey area.
 Since the contamination is not uniformly dispersed over the survey area but consists of discreet sources, the survey area itself can be used as the background.
-Potentially contaminated areas will be identified relative to this local area background.
+Potentially contaminated areas will be identified relative to the local area background.